sassoftware/iot-kubernetes-monitoring-esp/README.md

 - Navigate to the "customization/monitoring" folder created by the unpacking of the binaries;
 - Replace/update the content of the **user-values-prom-operator.yaml** file based on whether you need host or path-based ingresses for the monitoring components.
 The latter are normally used for cloud deployments;
 - Review the content of the **user.env** file and customize it as needed.
-For a description of the options, please refer to the [Viya4 Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes) page;
+For a description of the options, please refer to the [Viya 4 Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes) page;
 - Set the USER_DIR= environment variable to the full path of the **customization** folder and export it as shown in the following example:
 ```
   export USER_DIR=/root/Monitoring/customizations